CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Conclusion

 \section{Conclusion}

-In this paper, we introduced CLoD-GS, a novel framework that seamlessly integrates a CLoD mechanism into the 3D Gaussian Splatting representation.
+In this paper, we introduced CLoD-GS, a novel framework that seamlessly integrates a CLoD mechanism into the 3DGS representation.
 We identified the core limitations of applying traditional DLoD paradigms to 3DGS—namely, prohibitive storage overhead and jarring visual ``popping" artifacts.
 Our core contribution is a lightweight, learnable mechanism that augments each Gaussian primitive with a distance-dependent decay parameter.
-This parameter, optimized directly within a novel coarse-to-fine training strategy, allows each primitive to learn its own view-dependent simplification behavior.
-The resulting model contains a continuous spectrum of detail within a single, unified representation, enabling smooth, pop-free quality scaling at render time.
-Our experiments have shown that CLoD-GS not only eliminates the fundamental drawbacks of DLoD but also achieves state-of-the-art rendering quality, often with a more compact set of primitives than the baseline 3DGS.
+This parameter, optimized directly within a novel virtual distance scaling training strategy, allows each primitive to learn its own view-dependent simplification behavior.
+The resulting model contains a continuous spectrum of detail within a single, unified representation, enabling smooth, pop-free quality scaling.
+Our experiments have shown that CLoD-GS not only eliminates the fundamental drawbacks of DLoD but also achieves high rendering quality, often with a more compact set of primitives than the baseline 3DGS.
 While our method demonstrates significant advantages for static scenes, future work could explore the integration of more sophisticated perceptual metrics beyond distance to guide the learned decay, or hybrid systems that combine our continuous per-primitive scaling with chunk-based loading for rendering massive-scale environments.
 Ultimately, CLoD-GS represents a significant step towards creating truly scalable, efficient, and visually coherent neural scene representations, paving the way for the next generation of real-time, high-fidelity graphics applications.